-For something that was illegal in America up until it was formally declared legal in 1967 and will even now, still cause a lot of tongues to wag and heads to shake in our various African societies, interracial marriages are certainly becoming more commonplace.
+For something that was illegal in America, up until it was formally declared legal in 1967 and will even now, still cause a lot of tongues to wag and heads to shake in our various African societies, interracial marriages are certainly becoming more commonplace.

-Interracial marriages are hardly killing our culture, if anything they provide us with a unique opportunity of covering the world with our culture and showing forth the best parts of Africa.
+Interracial marriages are hardly killing our culture if anything they provide us with a unique opportunity of covering the world with our culture and showing forth the best parts of Africa.

 Biracial marriage has also been blamed for making children feel odd in the mist of their age grades; probably the subtle signals from some people that consistently remind such children that they look different from the rest.
 This shouldn’t kill the dreams of a prospective multi-racial couple because it is also our duty to teach our children that their appearance doesn’t make them any different from the next person.
 When they know this, they will be comfortable with any person no matter their look or race without feeling inferior or under the yoke.